Our budget tips for surviving long haul flights in economy

 Our way of picking movies on a long flight is quite similar to our guide to choosing movies on a sick day, actually.
 We suggest you check out that article, but the short version is: pick a safe mix of movies including generic comedies and past favorites.
 It’s good to sandwich a classic in there as well.
 Do keep in mind airlines usually offer cropped movies, which is even worse than the problem with film aspect ratio on Netflix.

 Bonus tip: If you’re really cheap, you might’ve ended up with something like Aeroflot, which doesn’t always offer in-flight entertainment.
-In that case, download movies for offline playback on your Netflix app.
-You can find instructions here.
+In that case, you can find instructions here on how you can download Netflix movies to watch offline.

 5. Buy the right medication